etwynt/Java/example.md

 }
 ```

-- To delete a specific review based on ID:
+- To delete a specific review based on ID make a request to /reviews

 Enter the ID - and there is no response?